 If you don't have an alwaysAI account yet, you can sign-up here.

 In this tutorial, we will show you the steps needed to get a real-time object detector starter app up and running quickly and easily on an edge device.
 You should have already set up your development computer and installed the alwaysAI CLI.
 For more information on system requirements and supported boards, check out our Docs.

 In this tutorial, we will show you the steps needed to boost the performance of your edge device.
 You will need a hardware accelerator that is supported by alwaysAI – such as Intel’s Neural Compute Stick 2.
-We have more information on hardware accelerators in our documentation, which is available now.
+You can read more about supported edge devices and how to set the engine and accelerator using the edgeiq API in our documentation.

 Computer vision-based deep learning projects might seem far beyond the kind of what you and your development team have tackled in the past.
 However, though it is an emerging technology, computer vision application development cycles remain relatively similar to that of many projects you may already be familiar with.